-The airway, or respiratory tract, describes the organs of the respiratory tract that allow air flow during ventilation.
+The airway, or respiratory tract, describes the organs of the respiratory tract that allow airflow during ventilation.
 They reach from the nares and buccal opening to the blind end of the alveolar sacs.
 They are subdivided into different regions with various organs and tissues to perform specific functions.
 The airway can be subdivided into the upper and lower airway, each of which has numerous subdivisions as follows.

 The pharynx is the mucous membrane-lined portion of the airway between the base of the skull and the esophagus and is subdivided as follows:

-The larynx is the portion of the airway between the pharynx and the trachea, contains the organs for production of speech.
-Formed of a cartilaginous skeleton of nine cartilages, it includes the important organs of the epiglottis and the vocal folds (vocal chords) which are the opening to the glottis.
+The larynx is the portion of the airway between the pharynx and the trachea, contains the organs for the production of speech.
+Formed of a cartilaginous skeleton of nine cartilages, it includes the important organs of the epiglottis and the vocal folds (vocal cords) which are the opening to the glottis.

 The trachea is a ciliated pseudostratified columnar epithelium-lined tubular structure supported by C-shaped rings of hyaline cartilage.
 The flat open surface of these C rings opposes the esophagus to allow its expansion during swallowing.
 The trachea bifurcates and therefore terminates, superior to the heart at the level of the sternal angle.